the-esherman/Flux-measurements/README.md

 # Flux measurements

-This is a small project to process data from the EGM4 IRGA.
+This is a small project to process data from the EGM4 IRGA (and now also EGM5).
 A work in progress, mainly personal project.

-Currently there is a file for processing cleaned data.
-There is work on a script to process raw-data from the EGM4, merge it with other measurements of the same day and merge it with data from a TinyTag temperature logger and PAR Photon Flux Sensor coupled to a EM50 logger station.
+Currently there is a file for processing cleaned data (Flux_load_egm4 and Flux_load_egm5).
+There has also been added a script (Cleaning_data_egm4, Cleaning_data_egm5) to process raw data from the EGM4 and EGM5, merge it with other measurements of the same day and merge it with data from a TinyTag temperature logger and PAR Photon Flux Sensor coupled to a EM50 logger.

-Stil in the planing phase is to expand to the EGM5 which has a slightly different file system
+For both EGM’s they are using the CPY chamber mode which gives a certain structure.
+For the EGM4 this is the CPY-2 (probe type 8) and for the EGM5 it is the CPY-5 (mode 3).

+For information on the EGM data structure see the respective manuals available online.

+EGM4: p.
+38-39

+EGM5: p.
+90-94

+(*More text on it’s way, maybe*)

-# The EGM4
+### The EGM4

 The EGM4 only stores 1000 lines of data internally and therefore several files might be generated during one days measurements.

+As I have not been using a standard size chamber, the volume is not the same as the chamber from PP systems.
+This is among the factors that — for now — need to be manually set in the processing script.

+The dummy raw data file is from real data, incl. the TinyTag and PAR sensor data

+### The EGM5

+The EGM5 has a lot more storage capacity thanks to a USB port.
+It is therefore less likely that several files need to be combined, but there might be other reasons for doing so.
+Either way the data needs some general structuring before loading into the flux script.

+The flux script is for large parts the same, with a few changes to match naming and difference in measurement regime.
+The EGM5 measures every second, compared to the EGM4’s every 4.8s.

+Please note that the dummy data file for the EGM5 has been manipulated to match the date and time of the TinyTag and external PAR data from the EGM4 measurements.
+This is to enable using the same measurements for demonstrating how to combine in the cleaning script.
+The measurements are *not* taken at the same time nor even from the same plots!